Machine Learning Based Compensation for Inconsistencies in Knitted Force Sensors: Data Acquisition

 \section{Data Acquisition}

 For collecting training and test data, we used a custom-made tensile tester, which we built from a CNC milling machine (cf. Figure \ref{fig:sensors:sub3}).
 The clamps for attaching the patches at both ends featured needles at 2\,cm distance to secure the textile against slipping.
-The moving actuator was equipped with a single-point load-cell (Sauter CP P1-Ba-d-1810\footnote{\url{https://www.kern-sohn.com/shop/en/measuring-instruments/measuring-cells/CP-P1/}}) and was sampled at \mytilde 40\,Hz by an ADS\ 1231 24-bit Delta-Sigma ADC\footnote{\url{https://www.ti.com/product/ADS1231}}.
-Sensor resistance values were acquired by a simple voltage divider with a 606\,k$\Omega$ reference resistor, sampled by an Adafruit ADS1115 16-bit ADC\footnote{\url{https://www.adafruit.com/product/1085}} at \mytilde 128\,Hz.
-We buffered samples and averaged values in windows of \mytilde 25\,ms, again resulting in a rate of \mytilde 40\,Hz for our final samples.
+The moving actuator was equipped with a single-point load-cell with nominal load of 10\,kg (Sauter CP 10-3P1\footnote{\url{https://www.kern-sohn.com/shop/en/products/measuring-technology-components/CP-10-3P1/}}) and was sampled at \mytilde 40\,Hz by an ADS\ 1231 24-bit Delta-Sigma ADC\footnote{\url{https://www.ti.com/product/ADS1231}}.
+Since sensor resistance readings were slightly noisier, we supersampled with 128\,Hz via a simple voltage divider with a 606\,k$\Omega$ reference resistor.
+We used an Adafruit ADS1115 16-bit ADC\footnote{\url{https://www.adafruit.com/product/1085}} for sampling, buffered readings and averaged values in windows of \mytilde 25\,ms, again resulting in a rate of \mytilde 40\,Hz for our final samples.
 Measurements for force and resistance, as well as actuator displacement and timestamps were captured into CSV files by the MCU firmware.
-An ESP32 on an Adafruit HUZZAH32 Feather board\footnote{\url{https://www.adafruit.com/product/3405}} was used for sampling and recording to SD card.
+A single ESP32 on an Adafruit HUZZAH32 Feather board\footnote{\url{https://www.adafruit.com/product/3405}} was used for sampling and recording to SD card.